TSedlar/anitrack/README.md

 * Must be on its own branch or fork for pull requests

 ## Signing in
-Clicking the icon displayed will show the GUI for signing in
+Clicking the icon displayed will show the GUI for signing in:

 ![](https://i.imgur.com/rZEKNgp.png)